VincentToups/datascience-book/chapter2/makefiles.md

 Makefiles
 =========

-Nothing beats looking at a Makefile to get a sense for why they are valuable.
+Nothing beats looking at a Makefile to get a sense of why it is valuable.

 ```Makefile
 # Makefile